Player versus player: Classifications

+Player Killing

 PvP can also create additional facets in the community.
 In Ultima Online and Asheron's Call, a rift formed between those who enjoyed PKing, those who enjoyed hunting the PKs and those who simply did not want to fight at all.
 The Renaissance expansion later added a Trammel facet where PvP was not allowed, giving some out to the UO crowd that did not wish to engage in PvP at all.
 Asheron's Call contained a server that was completely unrestricted in player interactions where massive "PK" and "Anti (PK)" dynasties formed.

-Character death in an online game usually comes with a penalty (though some games remove it from PvP combat), so habitual PKers can find themselves ostracized by the local community.
-In some games a character will die many times and the player must often sacrifice some experience points (XP) or in-game currency to restore that character to life.
-Permanent death (such that the player must create a new character) is relatively uncommon in online games, especially if PKing is permitted.
-An example of such a mode is Hardcore mode on the game Diablo II.

 Anti-Player Killing

 Anti-PKing, also known as Player Killer Killing, PK Killing, or PKK, is a form of in-game player justice.
 Often motivated by an overpopulation of in-game player killers, vigilante Anti-PKs hunt Player Killers and Player Griefers with vengeance.

-Some players, known as "friendlies", choose to befriend other players with pacifism.
-Voice chat or in-game emotes are often utilized to demonstrate peacefulness and keep others from attacking.

-Dueling

-Dueling is both voluntary and competitive.
-Dueling ladders and leagues set up by fans are common for most MMORPGs that have PvP.
-Dark Age of Camelot was the first graphical MMORPG to debut a formal dueling system in-game (Ballista); other MMORPGs such as City of Heroes, Anarchy Online, World of Warcraft, Guild Wars, Lineage 2, Wurm Online, and RuneScape feature PvP as competitive dueling in a group setting.